lumina-desktop/lumina-docs/lumina.rst

 select an alternate wallpaper location.
 If multiple images are selected, the "Rotate Background" button can be selected as well as a specified time interval in minutes to rotate to the next image.

+Click the "Layout" drop-down menu to change the default layout of "Automatic" to one of the following options: "Tile", "Center", "Top Left", "Top Right", "Bottom Left", or "Bottom Right".

 The options that are available when you click the paint icon are shown in :numref:`Figure %s: Modifying the Wallpaper <lumina16>`.
 If you select a color and click "OK", it will be added as a solid color background to the wallpaper selection drop-down menu.